 Grant was the top commander for the Union side at the end of the Civil War and became the 18th President after Andrew Johnson’s disastrous term.
 Recently, Grant’s eight years in office have been re-evaluated after receiving poor marks for decades from many historians.

 Scandal in the Grant administration and the battle over Reconstruction had led historians to rank him as one of the three worst Presidents.
 But in many recent surveys, Grant has escaped the bottom tier in presidential rankings.

 Here’s a quick list of 10 interesting Grant facts that put his career in perspective.

 2. Grant was an average student at West Point.
 Grant wasn’t great at academics and avoided church services, but he was a skilled horseman.
 His future battlefield foe, Robert E. Lee, was one of West Point’s greatest students and later its commandant.

 3. Grant and Lee served in the army during the Mexican War.
-Lee was the chief of staff for General Winfield Scott, while Grant served under General Zachary Scott.
+Lee was the chief of staff for General Winfield Scott, while Grant served as a regimental quartermaster under General Zachary Taylor.
 Both men received high marks from their superiors.

 4. Grant and Lee met twice at the end of the Civil War.
 After their famous meeting at Appomattox Courthouse on April 9, 1865, Grant rode out to the Confederate Army the next day, accompanied by a few men, to seek out Lee.
 The men discussed military matters, and Grant asked Lee to ask all the Confederate armies to lay down their arms.
 Lee deferred, saying that was a matter for President Lincoln to address.

 5. Grant wasn’t a fan of President Andrew Johnson.
 As a general, Grant was close to President Lincoln.
 But when Johnson, a former Democrat, became President after Lincoln’s death, the two men eventually became opponents.
 While Grant was a former Democrat himself, he became aligned with the Radical Republicans.